SexChrLab/PopInf/README.md

 ## Step 2: Prepare the reference panel VCFs and sample information file
-See the readme file in the folder called "`Reference_Panel`".
+See the readme file in the folder called `Reference_Panel/` for more information.

 Please make sure the reference panel VCF is separated by chromosome and gzipped.
-The sample information text file we use as example is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_AdmxRm.txt`
+The sample information text file we use as an example is located in `Sample_Information/` and the file name is `ThousandGenomesSamples_AdmxRm.txt`

-If you are running PopInf with the test data in this repository, the reference panel VCFs and sample information file are already prepared and added to the configuration file.
+If you are running PopInf with the test data in this repository, the reference panel VCFs and sample information file are already prepared and specified in the configuration file.

 ## Step 3: Download the reference genome used for mapping
 The 1000 genomes data was mapped to GRCh37.
-If you do not have this reference genome already, please follow the steps outlined in the folder called `Reference_Genome`.
-If you are using a different reference genome, Specify the full path and file name in the configuration file (Step 5).
+If you do not have this reference genome already, please follow the steps outlined in the folder called `Reference_Genome/`.
+If you are using a different reference genome, specify the full path and file name in the configuration file (Step 5).

 ## Step 4: Prepare the unknown samples VCFs and sample information file
-See the readme file in the folder called "`Unknown_Samples`".
+See the readme file in the folder called `Unknown_Samples/` for more information.

 Please make sure the unknown samples VCF is separated by chromosome and gzipped.
-The sample information text file we use as example is located: `Sample_Information/` and the file name is `ThousandGenomesSamples_Admx_samples.txt`
+The sample information text file we use as example is located in `Sample_Information/` and the file name is `ThousandGenomesSamples_Admx_samples.txt`

-If you are running PopInf with the test data in this repository, the unknown samples VCFs and sample information file are already prepared and added to the configuration file (Step 5).
+If you are running PopInf with the test data in this repository, the unknown samples VCFs and sample information file are already prepared and specified in the configuration file (Step 5).

 ## Step 5: Edit the configuration file